explodinglabs/iko/README.md

 # Mig

 _Mig_ is a **Postgres migration tool**.
-It extends the [Sqitch](https://sqitch.org/) container with templates and aliases to create a simple DSL to make database changes easy.
+It extends the [Sqitch](https://sqitch.org/) container with templates and aliases, combining to create a simple DSL to make database changes easy.

 ## Usage